HGTV (UK & Ireland): On-air identity

 The channel's original identity revolved around the screen split in half horizontally with two objects coming together to form one object.
 Examples of these idents include an ornament added on top of a flower and still retains that image, wine pouring into a glass, with the base of glass formed out of pouring paint from a tin and a boater hat forming the bowl for some strawberries and cream.
-These idents were accompanied by a logo consisting of 'UK' inside a box and the channel name 'Style' written after on a line in upper case.
+These idents were accompanied by a logo consisting of "UK" inside a box and the channel name "Style" written after on a line in upper case.
 The channel also had a digital on-screen graphic (DOG) of the same logo.

 During July 2002, the channel relaunched in image along with the rest of the UKTV network.
 The box and line logos were replaced with the channel name stylised ^{UK} Style with a four-box pattern positioned to the right of the logo.
 This style had been adopted by the majority of the UKTV channels, with each channel's symbol representing the idents simplified and the channel focus in some ways.
 The boxes were arranged with one rectangle down the left-hand side, one running along the top half of the screen, a third in the centre bottom and a fourth in the bottom right corner.
 This arrangement was also reflected in the relaunched idents in 2001, with a different image in each section of the four-part arrangement.
 The idents were changed again in January 2003, with the same pattern used again.
 This time the pattern would appear integrated within the neutrally coloured home space, occasionally in shades of red and yellow.
 The pattern against the logo was also changed to shades of red and yellow at this time.

 With the rebrand to UKTV Style, the idents changed to a neutrally coloured house interior and occupiers, which when looked through a mirror is improved and brightly coloured.
-This was however replaced in 2006 to a stream of purple moving across the screen.
+However, this was replaced in 2006, to a stream of purple moving across the screen.
 In both cases, the double lined UKTV Style logo would be aligned to the left of the screen.
 Then in 2007, the idents were changed to a new set featuring people painting or dancing in front of the purple background while their silhouette opens up showing pictures of various lifestyles before it closes back, followed by the UKTV Style logo.
 The channel also adopted purple as the channel's colour at the same time, and three different shades of the colour would appear at the ending of promotions for programmes on the channel and for promotions for the channel on the UKTV network itself.